Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Preliminaries

-where $Q_n$ is the random query induced jointly by the random key $F^*$ and the random message index $M$.
-We can similarly define the overall leakage under the MI metric by the weighted sum of the leaked mutual information to the individual servers
+where $Q_n$ is the random variable which represents the query induced jointly by the random key $F^*$ and the random message index $M$.
+We assume the message index $M$ is uniformly distributed in $[1:K]$ in this work, and the overall leakage under the MI metric is similarly defined as the weighted sum of the leaked MI to the individual servers